krgordon/hello-world/README.md

 My first repository
 Hi People,

-This repoitory is my first attempt at using Github.
+This repository is my first attempt at using Github.
 I am very excited to see what the end result will be after I have completed this training.